Sir George Mackenzie1

 F, #23902, b. circa 1584, d.
 28 October 1649

-Lady Blanche Somerset was born circa 1584.1 She was the daughter of Edward Somerset, 4th Earl of Worcester and Lady Elizabeth Hastings.1 A settlement for the marriage between her and Thomas Arundell, 2nd Baron Arundell of Wardour was made on 11 May 1607.1 She died on 28 October 1649 at Winchester, Hampshire, England.1 She was buried at Tisbury, Wiltshire, England.1 Her will (dated 28 September 1649) was probated on 2 November 1649.1
+Lady Blanche Somerset was born circa 1584.1 She was the daughter of Edward Somerset, 4th Earl of Worcester and Lady Elizabeth Hastings.1 A settlement for the marriage between her and Thomas Arundell, 2nd Baron Arundell of Wardour was made on 11 May 1607.1 She died on 28 October 1649 at Winchester, Hampshire, EnglandG.1 She was buried at Tisbury, Wiltshire, EnglandG.1 Her will was proven (by probate) on 2 November 1649.1

 From before 11 May 1607, her married name became Arundell.1 She gained the title of Baroness Arundell of Wardour on 7 November 1639.
 She gallantly defended Wardour Castle against the Parliamentary forces under Sir Edward Hungerford, but was finally forced to surrender on honourable terms.
-However the terms were not honoured, with the castle being sacked, and she was removed as a prisoner to Dorchester.1 She has an extensive biographical entry in the Dictionary of National Biography.2
+However the terms were not honoured, with the castle being sacked, and she was removed as a prisoner to Dorchester.1 Her last will was dated 28 September 1649.
+She has an extensive biographical entry in the Dictionary of National Biography.2

 Citations